….that’s how many people use Facebook every month to connect with friends and family. (nearly 2.5billion at the end of 2019*)

 - Include as many contact details as possible

-- Don’t forget to use the ‘our story’ section to document the story behind your business.
+- Don’t forget to use the ‘our story’ section to document the story behind your business (Note with the rollout of the new FB mid 2020 this section is not longer on the home page).

 - Make sure your followers know what you sell